Ant1882/STM32-Simple-CLI/README.md

 Once the main code has dealt with the command / error it once again enables the UART interrupts.

 This project isn't written to be used with an RTOS, that will be a seperate project.

+## Usage

+Using the default solder bridge settings of the Nucleo board, with UART2 connected through the ST-LINK Virtual COM port.

+Open a terminal (115200, 8 bit, no parity, 1 stop bit, no flow control)